 Error 0x80070780: The File Cannot Be Accessed by the System

-Sometimes, when you trying to access some files or folders on the computer, external hard drive or other USB devices, "The file cannot be accessed by the system" message with error 0X80070780 might pop up and prevent you from doing that.
-The issue can happen in Windows 10/8/7 due to various reasons, including file permission issue, system files corruption or missing, hard disk errors or bad sectors, the file or directory is corrupted and unreadable, or unknown virus or malware infection.
+Sometimes, when you try to access some files or folders on the computer, external hard drive, or other USB devices, the "The file cannot be accessed by the system" message with the error 0X80070780 might pop up and prevent you from doing that.
+The issue can happen in Windows 10/8/7 due to various reasons, including file permission issues, system files corruption or missing, hard disk errors or bad sectors, the file or directory is corrupted and unreadable, or unknown virus or malware infection.

 Generally, there are four common situations in which users may encounter error 0x80070780.
 Choose the specific situation of yours and apply the corresponding solutions to fix "the file cannot be accessed by the system".